Veronika Kudermetova: 2022: WTA Finals & WTA 1000 champion, singles No. 9 & doubles No. 2

 Kudermetova began her season at the Melbourne Summer Set 1, reaching the singles final but lost to Simona Halep, in straight sets.
 Seeded third in doubles at the Australian Open, she reached the semifinals with new partner Elise Mertens, where they lost to eventual champions Krejčíková and Siniaková.
 As a result, she made her top-ten debut in doubles at world No. 9, on 31 January 2022.
 She reached the third round in singles, falling to Maria Sakkari despite having an early lead.

-At Dubai, Kudermetova earned her first top-20 win since May 2021 over Victoria Azarenka in the first round.
+At Dubai, Kudermetova earned her first top-20 win since May 2021, over Victoria Azarenka in the first round.
 She then earned her first win over fourth seed Garbiñe Muguruza in four attempts, coming from a set down to beat the Spaniard.
 Kudermetova beat Jil Teichmann to reach her first WTA 500 semifinal since her Charleston triumph, and received a walkover into the final after her scheduled opponent Markéta Vondroušová withdrew.
-She lost the final to Jeļena Ostapenko, in straight sets but reached a new career in the top 25 of the WTA rankings.
+She lost the final to Jeļena Ostapenko, in straight sets but reached a new career-high in the top 25 of the WTA rankings.
 At the same tournament, she won the doubles title, partnering Mertens, against Ostapenko and Lyudmyla Kichenok.

 They also reached the final of the WTA 1000 Qatar Ladies Open, with Kudermetova rising to a career-high ranking of No. 6 in doubles after the tournament.

 She reached her first career WTA 1000 singles quarterfinal at Indian Wells, beating former world No. 1, Naomi Osaka, in straight sets, and Markéta Vondroušová after nearly three hours of action.
 However, she lost to defending champion Paula Badosa in the quarterfinals, her first loss to the Spaniard in four meetings.
 In doubles, Kudermetova and Mertens were stunned in the opening round by Eri Hozumi and Makoto Ninomiya.

-Kudermetova reached two more WTA 1000 finals in doubles at the Miami Open, partnering Mertens and at the Italian Open, partnering Anastasia Pavlyuchenkova, where she won her first WTA 1000 title defeating Madrid champions Gabriela Dabrowski and Giuliana Olmos.
+Kudermetova reached two more WTA 1000 finals in doubles at the Miami Open, partnering Elise Mertens and at the Italian Open, partnering Anastasia Pavlyuchenkova, where she won her first WTA 1000 title defeating Madrid champions, Gabriela Dabrowski and Giuliana Olmos.